Take a look inside these six presidential homes

 A herd of cattle still grazes at the site.
 Visitors can walk along the farm lanes and trails.

 Lincoln Home National Historic Site, Springfield, Illinois

-Abraham Lincoln's home is a popular spot.
+Abraham Lincoln's home has been a popular spot for visitors.
 It opened to the public in 1887.
 That was 22 years after Lincoln's assassination.
-The home was built in 1839.
-Lincoln bought the 12-room Greek revival in 1844.
-It is 200 miles south of Chicago.
+It was built in 1839.
+Lincoln purchased the 12-room Greek revival, located 200 miles south of Chicago, in 1844.
 The house was restored in 1860.
 For 17 years, it served as his home.
-He shared it with his wife Mary Todd.
+He shared it with his wife, Mary Todd.
 They lived there until their move to Washington.
 Lincoln would serve as the country's 16th president.

-Today, visitors flock to this property.
+Visitors flock to this property each year.
 They experience park ranger-led tours.
-The tour explores the couple's separate bedrooms and their children's rooms.
-Visitors also see the kitchen, formal parlor, sitting rooms and outbuildings.
+These explore the couple's separate bedrooms, children's rooms, kitchen, formal parlor, sitting rooms and outbuildings.

 Ulysses S. Grant National Historic Site, St. Louis, Missouri

 After graduating from the U.S. Military Academy (West Point) in 1843, the Army stationed Grant to the Jefferson Barracks.
-The barracks are on the outskirts of St. Louis.
+They are on the outskirts of St. Louis.
 There, he met Julia Dent.
 She was the sister of Frederick Dent.
 He was one of Grant's former roommates.
 The couple married in 1848.
-White Haven was the Dent family's homestead.
-It would serve as the couple's on-again-off-again home over the next four decades.
-They lived there until his death.
-That was in 1885.
+Over the next four decades, White Haven, the Dent family's homestead, would serve as the couple's on-again-off-again home.
+They lived there until his death in 1885.

-Now, the main house, outbuildings and stables remain a popular draw.
-Tours are available.
+Now, more than 130 years later, the main house, outbuildings and stables remain a popular draw.
+Tours of the property are available.